 Education, Licensing, and Beyond

-Do you want to become a pharmacist?
-Pharmacists dispense medications prescribed by doctors and other healthcare professionals, and they explain to their patients how to use these drugs correctly.
-They answer questions about both prescription and over-the-counter medication, help patients manage illnesses, and keep track of what medications individuals are taking so they can avoid interactions.
+Are you thinking about becoming a pharmacist?
+Pharmacists dispense medications prescribed by doctors and other healthcare professionals and then explain to their patients how to use them correctly.
+They answer questions about both prescriptions and over-the-counter products, help patients manage illnesses, and keep track of what drugs individuals are taking so they can avoid interactions.
 Pharmacists also advise doctors and other health practitioners about drug selection, dosages, and interactions.
-Are you interested in this career?
-Next, see what you have to do to become a pharmacist.
-Then take the Pharmacist Quiz to see if you have what it takes to succeed in this field.